 The best way to tell if nightshades are inflaming you

-Perhaps the best way to tell if nightshades are an issue for you is by simply eliminating them from your diet for several weeks (Dr. Smith recommends six weeks) and watching for a decrease in symptoms of inflammation (like those above).
+Perhaps the best way to tell if nightshades are an issue for you is by simply eliminating them from your diet for several weeks and watching for a decrease in symptoms of inflammation (like those above).
 This is perhaps the hardest part, as inflammation manifests a bit differently in everyone.
 For one person, it might be a reduction in back pain, or better digestion, while for another it might be less PMS and more regular cycles.
 Keeping a diary while you remove nightshades from your diet can help you be more mindful about changes you experience during the elimination.